Bookworm100/PistolShrimpDB/Setup.md

 # Setting up

 This will tell you how to set up the key value store!
 Yay!
+(Note: This has been only tested on Windows, but as far as I know it should work on all OSes)

 1. Make sure you have Python 3.6+
 2. Retrieve the files from this GitHub repository - namely those titled PistolShrimpStoreDB.